 Equal Pay Day is celebrated on March 15 for a profound reason

-This year Equal Pay Day was Tuesday, March 15.
+This year Equal Pay Day was observed on Tuesday, March 15.
 According to the National Committee on Pay Equity, the date itself symbolizes how far into the year women must work to earn what men earned in the previous year.

 Because women on average earn less than men, they must work longer to obtain the same amount of pay.